Why is Brazil’s former president Lula so popular?

 From popular president to convicted criminal

-The former steel worker and union boss left office in 2011 with an approval rating of more than 80% - largely due to the rapid economic progress that took place in Brazil under his rule.
+The former steel worker and union boss left office in 2011 with an approval rating of more than 80%.
+This was largely a result of the rapid economic progress that took place in Brazil under his rule.

 But after he stepped down, multiple allegations against Lula and his leftist party emerged.
 In July 2017, he was convicted of bribery and money laundering as part of Brazil’s biggest ever corruption scandal and sentenced to nine-and-a-half years in prison.

 In January 2018, an appeals court upheld the conviction and increased his sentence to 12 years and one month in prison.
 Lula always denied the charges, arguing that his trial was politically motivated.